 Consider a line component $X_a^1$ of $X_a$ and fix some point $p\in X_a^1$.
 Since $F$ is a submersion at $p$, there exists a small ball $B_p$ at $p$ such that $B_p \cap X_a$ is connected and that the restriction of $F$ to $B_p\cap F^{-1}(D)$ is is a trivial fibration over a small enough disk $D\subset F(B_p)$ centered at $p$.
 It follows that, for any $t\in D$, the intersection $X_t\cap B_p$ is connected and thus included into a unique connected component of the fibre $X_t$.

 Let $\cL_1$ denote the union over all $t\in D$ of the connected components of the fibres $X_t$ which intersect $B_p$.
-Note that each such connected component is a line component, since we have assumed that $s_X(a) = 0$, thus $s_X(t) = 0$ for all $t\in D$ (by eventually reducing the radius of $D$), by Lemma \ref{l:numbers}.
+Note that each such connected component is a line component, since we have assumed that $s_X(a) = 0$, thus $s_X(t) = 0$ for all $t\in D$ (by reducing the radius of $D$, if needed), by Lemma \ref{l:numbers}.

-We have thus associated the connected space $\cL_1$ to the chosen component of $X_a^1$.
+We have thus associated the connected set $\cL_1$ to the chosen component $X_a^1$.
 Consider the similar construction for each other connected component of $X_a$.
 Namely we start like above by choosing one point $p_i$ on each component of $X_a$ and some ball $B_{p_i}$ at $p_i$.
-We get in this way the spaces $\cL_1, \cL_2, \cdots , \cL_{l_X(a)}$ where we recall that $l_X(a)$ denotes the number of connected components of $X_a$ and that this number is a local invariant over the target space by Lemma \ref{l:numbers}.
+We get in this way the sets $\cL_1, \cL_2, \cdots , \cL_{l_X(a)}$ where we recall that $l_X(a)$ denotes the number of connected components of $X_a$ and that this number is a local invariant over the target set, by Lemma \ref{l:numbers}.
 Without lowering the generality, we may assume that the ball $D$ in the target is common to all these constructions.

-It then follows that the spaces $\cL_i$ are all \textit{connected} (by definition) and \textit{pairwisely disjoint}.
-Indeed, if this is not true, then there is some $t\in D$ such that the fibre $X_t$ has a connected component which belongs to more than one space $\cL_i$.
+It then follows that the sets $\cL_i$ are all \textit{connected} (by definition) and \textit{pairwise disjoint}.
+Indeed, if this is not true, then there is some $t\in D$ such that the fibre $X_t$ has a connected component which belongs to more than one set $\cL_i$.
 But by the above construction each $\cL_i$ contains precisely one connected component of $X_t$ and the number of connected components of $X_t$ is precisely $l_X(a)$ by Lemma \ref{l:numbers}.
-Hence we obtain a numerical contradiction.
+We thus obtain a numerical contradiction.